Bryan1604/Recruitment-Data-Platform/README.md

 # Recruitment-Data-Platform

-# To screate spider, using command:
+# To create spider, using command:
     # scrapy genspider <spidername> <website>
 # For each spider. using command:
     # scrapy crawl <spidername> -0 <filename>